Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 If you have been to Shen Nan Road in Shenzhen, you may have seen many migrant workers taking pictures in front of Deng Xiaoping's portrait, and you can see in their eyes the anticipation for Shenzhen, and for their future life.

 But Xiao Ping has never been there once.
-Now that law and order is better, Xiaoping dares to go shopping and skating, but she has never once entered Shenzhen.
+Now that law and order is better, Xiaoping dares to go shopping and skating, but she has never once entered urban area of Shenzhen.

 ### Part 11 A happy ending

-I've been working for over 20 years and I've never been to Shenzhen until now.
+I've been working for over 20 years and I've never been to urban area of Shenzhen.

 On my roommate's birthday, we went to a photo studio to take pictures together.
 The photo studio's set had "Window of the World" and "Future Times" written on it.
 When I said where was this, they said it was in Shenzhen.